MacDuffie History, Family Crest & Coats of Arms

 The Monaghan branch of the family were principally found in Attyduffy or Attyduff and "modern statistics show that it is now most numerous name in Co.
 Monaghan."

-Important Dates for the MacDuffie family
+Early History of the MacDuffie family

 This web page shows only a small excerpt of our MacDuffie research.
 Another 266 words (19 lines of text) covering the years 1075, 1150, 1501, 1175, 1527, 1615, 1527, 1615, 1675, 1671, 1809 and 1871 are included under the topic Early MacDuffie History in all our PDF Extended History products and printed products wherever possible.